 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-Accordingly, if you're a homeowner in Virginia and you're delinquent in paying your property taxes, you could potentially lose your home to a tax sale after a judicial process (basically, a tax foreclosure).
+So, if you're a homeowner in Virginia and you're delinquent in paying your property taxes, you could potentially lose your home to a tax sale after a judicial process (basically, a tax foreclosure).
 Fortunately, a tax sale usually only happens if you don't respond to notice from the tax collector about getting caught up.
-But if you let the tax sale go through, you'll lose ownership of your property.

 Paying off the tax debt to prevent the sale is called "redeeming" the home.
-To redeem the property, you must pay all accumulated taxes, penalties, reasonable attorneys' fees, interest, and costs, typically by 5:00 on the day prior to the auction.
+To redeem the property, you must pay all accumulated taxes, penalties, reasonable attorneys' fees, interest, and costs, typically by 5:00 on the day before the auction.
 (Va.
-Code Ann. § 58.1-3965).
+Code § 58.1-3965).
 Check with the county treasurer to find out the exact deadline where you live.

-Under Virginia law, if you can't afford to pay the entire overdue amount at once, you can enter into an agreement to pay in installments over an extended period, though no longer than 60 months.
+Under Virginia law, if you can't afford to pay the entire overdue amount at once, you can enter into an agreement to pay in installments over an extended period, though no longer than 72 months.
 (Va.
-Code Ann. § 58.1-3965).
+Code § 58.1-3965).

-Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home, even after a tax sale happens.
+Many states allow delinquent taxpayers to pay off the amounts owed and keep the home, even after a tax sale happens.
 This process is also called "redeeming" the property.

 In many states, the homeowner can redeem the home after a tax sale by paying the buyer from the tax sale the amount paid (or by paying the taxes owed), plus interest, within a limited amount of time.
 Exactly how long the redemption period lasts varies from state to state, but usually, the homeowner gets at least a year from the sale to redeem the property.